 Timeless charm and beauty define old Hollywood glamour.
-Essentially, the early Hollywood industry systematically glamourised their stars.
+Essentially, the early Hollywood industry systematically glamourised its stars.
 These styles emitted Sprezzatura, which means looking effortlessly glamourous.

 Let us go back in history and take a look at the starlets who were the epitome of old Hollywood glamour.